 Do you like social studies?
 Learning about the past can be so much fun.
-It’s great to learn about where we’ve been and how events of the past shape those of the future.
+It’s great to learn about where we’ve been and how the past shapes the future.

 How did all those people get those last names?
 Actually, how did you get your last name?
 Have you ever WONDERed about that?

-Yes, you got your last name from your parents.
+Your last name may have come from your parents.
 But where did they get it?
-If you keep tracing things back in time, your last name had to start at some time in the distant past, right?
+If you keep tracing things back in time, your last name had to start somewhere, right?
 So how did that work?

 Many modern American last names — also called surnames — can be traced back to medieval Europe.
-That’s because Europeans were some of the first people to colonize North America.
-In the Middle Ages, most Europeans lived in small villages separated from other villages by large tracts of farm land.
+That’s because when Europeans colonized North America, they brought their last names with them.

 Over time, though, villages and populations grew.
-People traveled more and the need to distinguish between people with the same first name arose.
-People began to adopt surnames to help distinguish one “John” from another “John.”
+People traveled more.
+They traded with other places.
+Soon, they needed a way to tell the difference between people with the same name.
+Last names started as a way to separate one “John” from another “John.”

-Surnames had many different sources, but they can be roughly grouped into four categories: patronymic, locative, occupational or status, and nicknames.
-The first surnames were quite simple, but they became more diverse and complex over the years.
+Last names had many sources.
+However, they can be put into four groups: patronymic, locative, occupational or status, and nicknames.
+The first surnames were quite simple.
+They became more diverse and complex over the years.

 Patronymic names identify people as their fathers’ children.
-For example, a father named Richard might have a son named Thomas.
-Thomas might have become known as Thomas Richards.
+For example, a father named Richard might have a daughter named Brooke.
+She might have become known as Brooke Richards.

-Likewise, a father named John might have had a son named Stephen.
-Stephen may have gone by the name Stephen Johnson, which would indicate he was the Stephen who was John’s son.
+Likewise, a father named John might have adopted a son named Stephen.
+Stephen may have gone by the name Stephen Johnson.
+That would mean he was the Stephen who was John’s son.

-Locative surnames identify people based upon where they were born, live or work or the land they own.
-For example, Simon York was probably the Simon who lived in the town of York.
-Locative names could also refer to a geographical feature.
-Theodore Underhill or Robert Atwood probably got their names from references to hills or woods near where they lived.
+Locative surnames identify people based on where they were born, lived, or worked.
+For example, Sara York was probably the Sara who lived in the town of York.
+Locative names could also refer to a land feature.
+Theodore Underhill or Karen Atwood probably got their names from references to hills or woods near where they lived.

 Occupational or status names were also common.
-They identified people based upon their jobs or social status.
-Thomas Smith would have been the Thomas in the village who was the blacksmith.
+They were based on jobs or social status.
+Andrea Baker was probably the Andrea in the village who was a baker.
 Robert Knight might have chosen his surname to reflect his social standing as a knight.

-Other common surnames were based on nicknames, which were usually adjectives that helped to describe a person in some way.
-These may have been based upon size (long, short, little), coloring (red, black, white), or a personality characteristic (stout, stern, jolly).
+Other common last names were based on nicknames.
+These were usually words that described a person in some way.
+These may have been based on size (long, short, little) or a personality characteristic (stout, stern, jolly).